 Recognition & Accomplishments

-Lauren Drake was named to Benchmark Litigation’s “40 and Under Hot List” for 2020.
+Lauren Drake was named to Benchmark Litigation’s 2020 “40 and Under Hot List”, which honors the achievements of the nation’s most accomplished litigators under 40.
+In 2020, Lauren Drake was shortlisted for Euromoney’s Women in Business Law Awards for “Best in Intellectual Property”.
 In 2019, Ms. Drake was recognized as “one of the top intellectual property attorneys under the age of 40” by Law360 as part of its annual “Rising Stars” series.
-She was also named to the Southern California Rising Stars list in 2018 and 2019.
+She was also named to the Southern California Rising Stars list by Super Lawyers in 2018 - 2021.

 She was the author of “Preventing Inequity: Extending Issue Preclusion to Claim Construction During Reexamination of Previously Litigated Patents,” Loyola Law Review (2011).

 Ms. Drake received a J.D., summa cum laude, from Loyola Law School, where she was a Sayre Macneil Scholar, a Member of the Order of the Coif and in the Thomas More Law Honor Society.
 She received her B.S., with high honors, in Biochemistry and Molecular Biology from the University of California, Santa Barbara.

 - Loyola Law School, J.D.

 - University of California, Santa Barbara, B.S., Biochemistry and Molecular Biology

 - US District Court for the Central District of California

 - US District Court for the Northern District of California